kiboschool/programming1-week-5-exercises/README.md

 Print out the result of calling the function on a list to test it out.

-You can also run the tests to check if your function is correct.
+Run the automated tests to check if your function is correct.